marcin212/docker-solder/readme.md

 # Requriements
 > Docker-capable Server
-> Ports 80 and 8080 to be opened; 443 and 8443 for HTTPS
+> Ports 80 and 8080 to be opened; 443 for HTTPS
 > 5 minutes of your time

 # Upcoming Features // Changes
-> TLSv1.3 support in NGINX; will require manual installation of OpenSSL v1.1.1
-> Add documentation on installation of Docker
-> More Love.
+> Certbot implementation.

 # What is Technic Solder?
 > Technic Solder is a server-side PHP application based on the Laravel Framework.
 Its main goal is to provide delta encoded files for the Technic Launcher to process.
 This can include any type of file.
 Another goal is to process file check-sums to ensure the receiver is obtaining unaltered files.